JelleZijlstra/taxonomy/docs/future-work.md

 - UI indication that names belong to a group with high-quality vs. low-quality coverage (so users don't expect insect families to list all genera)
 - Add an SSL cert (maybe using AWS ELB?)
+- Display a transliteration for Cyrillic names (e.g. "Несов (Nesov)")

 ## Backend